cekit/cekit/docs/descriptor/artifacts.rst

 .. note::

-   For artifacts that are not publicly available Cekit provides a way to add a description detailing a location from which the artifact can be obtained.
+   For artifacts that are not publicly available CEKit provides a way to add a description detailing a location from which the artifact can be obtained.

    .. code:: yaml